moq-wg/moq-transport/draft-ietf-moq-transport.md

 Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}).
-The announce allows the relays to know which publisher to forward a SUBSCRIBE to.
+The announce enables the relay to know which publisher to forward a SUBSCRIBE to.

 Relays MUST ensure that publishers are authorized by: